liip/LiipDrupalConnectorModule/README.md

 **ATTENTION**:
 This repository is currently under heavy development and seen as pre-alpha.
-Do not expect things to stay like they are now nor that we care about BC breks until we have a state we are satisfied with.
+Do not expect things to stay like they are now nor that we care about BC breaks until we have a state we are satisfied with.